Travel to and from USA

 - Address while in the U.S. (if you’re not a U.S. passport holder or a landed U.S. resident)

 Provide Advance Passenger Information (API) to your airline.

-Residents of countries other than the U.S. must obtain approval through the Electronic System for Travel Authorisation (ESTA) prior to travelling to the U.S. under the Visa Waiver Programme (VWP).
+Residents of countries other than the U.S. must obtain approval through the Electronic System for Travel Authorisation (ESTA) no later than 72 hours prior to travelling to the U.S. under the Visa Waiver Programme (VWP).

 Please note as of 01 April 2016, guests travelling to the U.S. on the visa waiver program must have a valid electronic passport.